 - Regulations for doctoral students' final examinations at the Faculty of Physics and Astronomy of the Friedrich Schiller University Jena

-The Graduate Academy at the FSU Jena aims to create a research environment of the highest international standards for doctoral candidates of all disciplines.
+- The Graduate Academy of the Friedrich Schiller University aims to create a research environment of the highest international standards for doctoral candidates of all disciplines.

 - Online administration tool for doctoral procedures at the University (doc-in).

-- The Familienbüro of the University provides information, advice and assistance in all family-related matters.
-You can also use the University's internet portal for information at any time.
+- The Family Office of the University provides information, advice and assistance in all family-related matters.
+You can also use the university's internet portal for information at any time.

 - The Studentenwerk Thüringen provides advice and support for a wide range of social and personal problems.

-- International and German students and staff can find information about studying in Jena or abroad at the University's international office.
+- International and German students and staff can find information about studying in Jena or abroad at the university's International Office de.
 This office also provides information about international academic cooperation and exchange programs.

 Advice from former doctoral students on the secondary subject

-With the latest doctoral studies regulations (Promotionsordnung), our doctoral researchers were allowed more freedom regarding the choice of the secondary subject.
-However, it turned out many of the requests for a secondary subject in optics and photonics were not accepted even though being very separate from the specific field one was working in.
+With the latest doctoral studies regulations (Promotionsordnung), our doctoral researchers have been allowed more freedom regarding the choice of the secondary subject.
+However, it turned out that many of the requests for a secondary subject in optics and photonics were not accepted despite being very separate from the specific field one was working in.
 Historically, the secondary subject has been very tightly involved in the final exam just before the defense and was supposed to give the doctoral candidate a broader view outside of his or her field.
-The new regulation moved away from the former rigorous mode of a final exam to mere a colloquium with no grade and to a time chosen by the student.
-But if you are lucky, there are ways to sneak around that potentially:
+The new regulation moved away from the former rigorous mode of a final exam to merely an ungraded colloquium at a time chosen by the student.
+However, if you are lucky, there are ways to avoid that:

 - Address the lecturer of your subject of interest and check whether it can be treated as part of another field.
 Example: Quantum optics is categorized as optics but could also be accepted as theory if (A) the lecturer and (B) the Institute of Theoretical Physics (in this specific case) agree with this regulation for the individual doctoral exam.
 The dean may then approve the subject as secondary.

-As for international doctoral researchers, there is an increasing number of English lectures in the regular M.Sc.
+As for international doctoral researchers, there is an increasing number of lectures in English in the regular M.Sc.
 Physics program.
 This makes it even easier to identify secondary subjects outside of the regular M.Sc.
 Photonics program.

 Advice from former doctoral students on the WissZeitVG

-Scientific employment in Germany is organized by the "Wissenschafts-Zeitvertrags-Gesetz" which regulates how long you can get a non-permanent contract.
-If you plan your career in Science in Germany, it is essential that you know the implications for your doctorate and postdoc time.
-Already in 2014, we provided an infosheet that summarizes the most important issues with typical examples.
-The document is written in German: Das Wichtigste zum WissZeitVG.
+Scientific employment in Germany is organized by the "Wissenschafts-Zeitvertrags-Gesetz", which regulates the duration of non-permanent contracts.
+If you are planning for a career in science in Germany, it is essential that you know the implications for your doctorate and postdoc time, see also: Das Wichtigste zum WissZeitVG. [pdf, 1 mb] de